zmalone/chef-web-docs/source/build-a-delivery-pipeline/rhel/create-the-project/5/_index.md

 ### A note about remotes

-If you're a Git user, you're likely accustomed to working with the `origin` remote, but in this lesson, you fetched and pulled from `delivery`.

-You pulled from `delivery` because we're cloning an existing GitHub project locally and creating a new Git repo that's hosted on our Chef Delivery Server.
+To help distinguish between remotes pulled from other servers, Delivery and the delivery command line tool look for a remote named `delivery` to identify the remote associated with Delivery's repository for this project.
+The `delivery init` command sets up the `delivery` remote for you.

-`origin` refers to the original remote on GitHub, and `delivery` refers to our new remote that's hosted on our Chef Delivery server.
+`origin` refers to the original remote on GitHub and `delivery` refers to the new remote that's hosted on Delivery's Git server.
+Delivery does not interact with the `origin` remote.

 To see this, run `git remote -v` to see your remote repositories.